 There are so many brilliant Harry Potter related gems in London (psst – we’ve written a pretty fly self-guided Harry Potter London tour showcasing the very best of them).
 Even so, The House of Minalima is something pretty special.

 Founded by Eduardo Lima and Miraphora Mina – the two graphic designers in charge of bringing the iconic design elements in the films (think copies of the Daily Prophet and the wanted posters of the prisoners of Azkaban), the house displays cool posters and designs from the films.

-It would be remiss of me if I didn’t also note that it is also a shop – one all too easy to spend your galleons in.
+It would be remiss of us if we didn’t also note that it is also a shop – one all too easy to spend your galleons in.

 Read More: Brilliant Places to Visit in Soho